eBay/tsv-utils/README.md

 ### tsv-summarize

-tsv-summarize runs aggregation operations on fields files.
+tsv-summarize runs aggregation operations on fields.
 For example, generating the sum or median of a field's values.
 Summarization calculations can be run across the entire input or can be grouped by key fields.
 A single row of output is produced for the former, multiple rows for the latter.
 As an example, consider the file `data.tsv`:
 ```
 color   weight
 red     6